vmware/dod-compliance-and-automation/content/en/docs/Tutorials/vSphere/audit8.md

 $env:VISERVER_USERNAME='Administrator@vsphere.local'
 $env:VISERVER_PASSWORD='password'
 ```
-*Note: If your password has a single ' in it you must substitute it with '''' for it to be properly escaped all the way through the process.*
+*Note: If the password includes a single tick (') it must be substituted with four ticks ('''') in order for it to be properly escaped all the way through the process.*

 ### Auditing ESXi
 #### Update profile inputs